- Product Portfolio

 Antibiotic-free (ABF) and no-antibiotics-ever (NAE) poultry production requires growers to pay closer attention to the environment inside the poultry house.
 One of the key areas for assessment is the poultry litter itself which can be a source of ammonia emission and a home for harmful poultry pathogens.
 In a WATT Global Media webinar to be broadcast at 10:00 AM Central on Thursday, July 12, 2018, Dr. Casey Ritz, from the University of Georgia, and Dr. Craig Coufal, from Texas A&M University, will present ammonia control strategies for ABF production and advice on litter microbiology and pathogen control.

 This webinar will broadcast at 10:00 AM Central.

 WHAT YOU’LL LEARN:

-This webinar is presented by WATT Global Media.
+This webinar is sponsored by Jones Hamilton and presented by WATT Global Media.

 Dr. Casey Ritz, professor and extension coordinator at the University of Georgia